osmandapp/docs/content/osmand/map/map-context-menu.md

 - Drag down by the top of menu

 ## Details
-In order to gain more details about object you need to click on the "Details" button in the Context menu or move this panel up.
+In order to gain more details about object you need to click on the "Details" button in the Context menu or move the panel up.

 ![Context menu](/assets/images/map/Context_menu.png)